opencopilot/packet-traefik-tf/README.md

 #### TODO
-- Configuration for sending load balancer access logs somewhere
 - Easier HA setup with Packet BGP for ECMP
+- Support for weighting backends with device tags
+- Support for specifying backend port to forward

 #### Usage